 “Active Win provides online and mobile services for Betfred.com and other gaming companies such as Dutch giant Mobibet, Totepool and is also developing in other sectors such as e-commerce, travel, finance and distance shopping which will benefit from these services as well.”

-“The gaming industry thrives on this science and numbers-based approach and at Active Win Media we already have the tools, the databases, the traffic, and the people to replicate this model,” Warren added.
+“The gaming industry thrives on this science.
+Active Win Media already have the tools, the databases, the traffic, and the people to replicate this model,” Warren added.

 Warren grew up in the heart of Glasgow’s traditional Jewish community and enjoyed active involvement with Scouts and Glasgow Maccabi FC, going on to represent Maccabi GB U17 in the Maccabiah games.
 Sport plays a big part in the family, Warren’s cousin is former European champion boxer Gary ‘the Kid’Jacobs.

-After a self-confessed “modest schooling” Warren managed to talk his way into university but was soon leaving his marketing and psychology degree course for the draws of Israel.
+After a self-confessed “modest schooling” Warren managed to talk his way into university but soon left his marketing and psychology degree course for the draws of Israel.

 Warren then stayed in Israel for nine years developing his industry reputation, but following the business sale he made the move from Israel to South Manchester with his wife Chen and children Lyr (eight) and Tav (four) who attend North Cheshire Jewish Primary School.

 He has not looked back since.
-“My family are very settled and really love it here, apart from the weather of course!” he quips.
+“My family are settled and really love it here.
+Apart from the weather of course!” he quips.

-While the business model sounds risky, his company is being paid by results.
+The business model sounds risky, with his company compensated based on results.
 Such is the confidence Warren has in his team’s ability to build online traffic and sales for clients, he is already in big demand and able to choose his client base carefully.

 “We only want to work with clients where there is quick growth potential, we have proved we can really add value and earn our corn, and Active Win really is going places.
 We are investing now in building the team and welcome any young talent from the community to approach us.”